Mitchell and me. Years ago, in a photo booth at Lounge Ax, a grubby music club on Fullerton in Chicago, across the street from the fabled Biograph.

 MF: I think we’re destined to be in each other’s lives.

-SOM: [I start laughing.
-Then I can't stop for a bit.
-Pull myself together.]
+SOM: [I am laughing.]
 So you liked him in NSYNC.
 That was when you first clocked him?

 MF: I first clocked him when they were on Leno.
 Celebrity had just come out and they were doing “Pop”.
 I remember thinking: A, he was adorable, B, I really like the song, and C, he had a Michael Jackson quality.
 He was exponentially better than everybody in his group and I felt that he was destined to be a solo star.